 Core Curriculum Committee

-Faculty composition of the Core Curriculum Committee was determined by the McNichols Faculty Assembly.
-Seventeen-member Committee: 14 elected representatives of the McNichols campus faculty, one faculty member selected by the MFA from among its members, and two administrative non-voting representatives designated by the Provost and Vice President for Academic Affairs.
+The composition of the Core Curriculum Committee was determined by the McNichols Faculty Assembly.
+It is comprised of seventeen members: fourteen elected representatives of the McNichols campus faculty, one non-voting faculty member selected by the MFA from among its members, and two non-voting administrative representatives designated by the Provost and Vice President for Academic Affairs.

 Michael Barry, English, College of Liberal Arts & Education, representing Writing (term expires 3/2019)

 Arther Beer, Theatre, College of Liberal Arts & Education, representing History, Performing Arts, Literature (term expires 3/2018)

 Rachelle Belanger, Biology, College of Engineering & Science, representing Biology, Biochemistry, Chemistry, Physics (term expires 3/2019)

 Bruce Brorby, Economics, College of Liberal Arts & Education, representing Counseling, Addiction Studies, Criminal Justice, Economics, Education, Political Science, Psychology, Sociology, Social Work, Human Services (term expires 3/2019)